zakandrewking/tinier/README.md

 Components render when one of the following conditions is met:

+- A new instance of a component is created.
-- A reducer is called on the component and changes the state of the component
+- A reducer is called on the component AND changes the state of the component.
-- The binding for a component changes when the parent renders
+- The binding for a component changes when the parent renders.

 To stop rendering, you can pass a function to the `shouldUpdate` option of `createComponent`.